Wealthronic · Independent personal-finance journalism

 money, income & ownership

-The shop opened in May 2024 selling digital prints — wall-art designs that buyers downloaded after purchase, printed at home or at a local print shop, and framed themselves.
-There was no inventory.
-There were no shipping fees, no boxes, no trips to the post office.
-The pitch — and it was a real pitch — was that this was as close to "passive" as a marketplace business could get.
+Picture a shop that opens in May 2024 selling digital prints — wall-art designs that buyers download after purchase, print at home or at a local print shop, and frame themselves.
+There is no inventory.
+No shipping fees, no boxes, no trips to the post office.
+The pitch — and it is a real pitch — is that this is as close to "passive" as a marketplace business can get.

-Over the next 18 months I uploaded 340 designs across three coherent themes (botanicals, mid-century geometric, abstract minimalist).
-Total gross sales: $11,260.
-Total profit, by my honest accounting: roughly $5,400.
+Over 18 months the seller uploads 340 designs across three coherent themes (botanicals, mid-century geometric, abstract minimalist).
+Total gross sales in this example: $11,260.
+Total profit, on honest accounting: roughly $5,400.

 The economics that worked

-Etsy fees in 2025 were: $0.20 listing fee per item (valid for four months), 6.5% transaction fee on the sale price plus shipping, payment processing of 3% + $0.25, and a sliding fee on Etsy Ads if you used them (I did, eventually).
-On a $14 digital download, the platform took about $1.30 in fees plus another $0.10 of attributable listing fees.
-Net to me: about $12.60.
+Etsy fees in 2025 were: a $0.20 listing fee per item (valid for four months), a 6.5% transaction fee on the sale price plus shipping, payment processing of 3% + $0.25, and a sliding fee on Etsy Ads if used.
+On a $14 digital download, the platform takes about $1.30 in fees plus another $0.10 of attributable listing fees.
+Net to the seller: about $12.60.
 No fulfillment costs, no shipping, no packaging.

-At 340 active listings and an average of 1.5 sales per listing per quarter (the strong period), the shop generated about $510 a month at peak.
-The numbers worked.
-The shop was profitable.
-It was profitable enough that, looking only at the income statement, the right move would have been to add more listings and keep going.
+At 340 active listings and an average of 1.5 sales per listing per quarter (the strong period), the shop generates about $510 a month at peak.
+The numbers work.
+The shop is profitable.
+Profitable enough that, looking only at the income statement, the obvious move is to add more listings and keep going.

 The things that did not work

-Three pieces of the Etsy experience, in 2025, were quietly making the shop a worse use of my time than the income suggested.
+Three pieces of the Etsy experience, in 2025, quietly make a shop like this a worse use of time than the income suggests.

-Search visibility was a moving target.
-Etsy's search algorithm reweighed itself constantly.
-A listing that was on page two for a key phrase one week would be on page seven the next, with no listing changes on my end.
-I would respond by editing tags, tweaking titles, adjusting descriptions — small changes intended to recover ranking — without any reliable feedback loop.
-Over 18 months, I edited the same 340 listings, on average, fourteen times each.
-That is roughly 80 hours of unpaid SEO work whose returns I could not measure.
+Search visibility is a moving target.
+Etsy's search algorithm reweighs itself constantly.
+A listing on page two for a key phrase one week can be on page seven the next, with no changes on the seller's end.
+The instinctive response — editing tags, tweaking titles, adjusting descriptions to recover ranking — runs without any reliable feedback loop.
+Over 18 months a seller might edit the same 340 listings fourteen times each: roughly 80 hours of unpaid SEO work whose returns cannot be measured.

-The promoted-listings race was hard to win.
+The promoted-listings race is hard to win.
 Etsy's internal advertising platform began crowding out organic search results around late 2024.
-Once enough sellers in your niche were running Etsy Ads, opting out meant your organic listings appeared below the paid ones.
-The math then forced you in.
-I spent $640 on Etsy Ads across the shop's life.
-They added maybe $1,400 of attributable sales, of which Etsy took fees, leaving a thin contribution to profit.
-It was a treadmill, not a flywheel.
+Once enough sellers in a niche run Etsy Ads, opting out means organic listings appear below the paid ones, and the math then forces you in.
+A seller might spend $640 on Etsy Ads over a shop's life and see maybe $1,400 of attributable sales, of which Etsy takes fees, leaving a thin contribution to profit.
+It is a treadmill, not a flywheel.

-The customer-service load was disproportionate to the product.
-About 6% of customers messaged me with questions, most often about file formats or print dimensions.
-Some were genuinely confused; some were politely fishing for refunds; a small handful were openly hostile about a $14 product.
-Etsy's review system put pressure on me to respond quickly to every message, because review averages affected search visibility, which affected sales.
-So I responded.
-The shop's revenue per hour, including this customer-service overhead, was meaningfully worse than the unadjusted number suggested.
+The customer-service load is disproportionate to the product.
+Around 6% of customers message with questions, most often about file formats or print dimensions.
+Some are genuinely confused; some are politely fishing for refunds; a small handful are openly hostile about a $14 product.
+Etsy's review system pressures sellers to respond quickly to every message, because review averages affect search visibility, which affects sales.
+Revenue per hour, once this customer-service overhead is included, is meaningfully worse than the unadjusted number suggests.

 A "passive" income stream that requires constant SEO maintenance and emotional labor is not passive.
 It is a job whose hourly rate is hidden inside the gross.

-October 14, 2025.
-A customer left a one-star review on a $9 print because she had downloaded the file, tried to print it at a local office-supply store, and the store had told her the resolution was too low for poster size.
-The file was 300 DPI at A4 — adequate for a small print, marginal for a large one.
-My listing did not explicitly state the maximum print size, which was the underlying reason for the dispute.
-I corrected the listing, refunded the buyer, and replied to the review.
-The review stayed up.
-The whole interaction took two hours and cost me $9 of revenue plus a permanent dent in the shop's average rating.
+The breaking point is rarely financial.
+Consider a representative scenario: a customer leaves a one-star review on a $9 print because she downloaded the file, tried to print it at a local office-supply store, and was told the resolution was too low for poster size.
+The file is 300 DPI at A4 — adequate for a small print, marginal for a large one — and the listing did not explicitly state the maximum print size, which is the underlying cause of the dispute.
+The seller corrects the listing, refunds the buyer, and replies to the review.
+The review stays up.
+The whole interaction takes two hours and costs $9 of revenue plus a permanent dent in the shop's average rating.

 Three things.